akhercha/trying-cairo/README.md

 # trying-cairo

-Simple test using Cairo new syntax & new starknet-rs lib.
+Simple test using Cairo new syntax (*based on rust*) & new starknet-foundry lib.

 ## Dependencies